I am grateful for the time you have invested in reading what I write.

 The government of India has little funds available for the education sector.
 And this makes the challenges immensely tricky.

-According to reports, India only spends 3.0 % of its total GDP on the education sector.
-While the other developing countries, such as Iran and Afghanistan, allocate more than 4.0 % of their total GDP for the Educational System.
+According to reports, India only spends 3.0 % of its total GDP on education.
+While the other developing countries, such as Iran and Afghanistan, allocate more than 4.0 % of their real GDP for the Educational System.

 Corruption has deeply affected India’s Educational System.
 According to Research, India is perceived as a corrupt country with a score between 41- 49.
 Dishonesty has become dangerous for the development of education.